Key Concepts

 Index

 The Index is the shared on-chain data structure holding all parcels.
 There is one Index per deployment level (for example, one for country-scale parcels and another for city-scale parcels).
-It is a Sui shared object, meaning any user can read from it and, through the market contract, write to it.
+It is a Sui shared object: any user can read from it, and the market contract writes to it.

 Under the hood, the Index contains two key tables: